-A total amount of \$11,451 has been incurred in capitalized exploration expenditures in respect of the Project.
-This includes the technical work required ahead of an integrated Preliminary Economic Assessment (PEA) which was completed in 2Q21 to ascertain initial project economics of all leachable ores including the Stockpile Project, Cactus West, and Cactus East.
-Finalization of the report is expected early 3Q21.
+A total amount of \$15,304 has been incurred in capitalized exploration expenditures in respect of the Project.
+This includes the technical work required ahead of an integrated Preliminary Economic Assessment (PEA) which was completed in 3Q21 that ascertains initial project economics of all leachable ores including the Stockpile Project, Cactus West, and Cactus East.
 Further details of the preliminary economic assessment are provided below.